luckyhyosun/fullstackopen/README.md

 ## Appendix
 **Port** is a communication endpoint and listens for requests.

-**Async**  declare a function as asynchronous which will require time to complete that JavaScript may have to wait for.
-And it returns a Promise.

-**Await** is an operator and is possible only inside of an async function.
-And it waits for a Promise.

 **JSON** (JavaScript Object Notation) is always a string representation of an object.
 + 1. <code>.toJSON()</code> returns a plain JavaScript object.
 ``` js